wp-plugins/editorial-calendar/readme.txt

 = 1.9 =

 We are now filtering out all posts with a status of inherit from the calendar so we don't show additional revisions.

+The calendar is now translated into Lithuanian.
+Thanks to Vincent G. from <a href="http://www.host1free.com">host1free.com</a>.

 = 1.8.6 =